postcss/autoprefixer/README.md

    Two separate libraries would be much better.
 2. Most of IE polyfills are very bad for client perfomance.
 They use slow hacks and old IEs is mostly used on old hardware.
-Most CSS3 features used only for styling should be ignored in old IEs as is recommended for Graceful Degradation.
+Most CSS3 features used only for styling should be ignored in old IEs as it is recommended for Graceful Degradation.

 ### Why don’t gradients work in Firefox?